Uninett/nav/doc/howto/mod_auth_openidc_feide.rst

 the Feide dashboard.

-By toggling autocreate to "on", users are automatically created on first login via OIDC, This is probably not what you want, which is why the  default is "off".
+By toggling autocreate to "on", users are automatically created on first login via OIDC.
+This is probably not what you want, which is why the default is "off".
 With it "off" it is necessary to pre-create the users in order to allow login.